Meghan and Harry to lift lid on royal split in Oprah interview

 But they have railed against media intrusion, successfully waging legal battles with photographers and newspapers, including a privacy case against the Mail on Sunday which printed extracts of a letter Meghan wrote to her estranged father.

-Rifts within the House of Windsor also appeared, with Harry admitting he had fallen out with elder brother Prince William.
+Rifts within the House of Windsor also appeared, with Harry admitting a falling out with elder brother Prince William.

+For the royal family on Sunday, it was business as usual.
+Queen Elizabeth celebrated the unity forged by the coronavirus pandemic to mark Commonwealth Day in a broadcast speech.
+Her son Prince Charles, joined by other royals, hailed the courage shown during the crisis.

 The decision to do the sit-down interview with Winfrey, recorded some two weeks ago, has already attracted criticism, partly because it will air while Harry’s 99-year-old grandfather Prince Philip, the queen’s husband, is in hospital.